 - A case for growth by acquisition for Ladder in general

-- The specific case for acquiring Growth Engine
+- The specific case for acquiring the Growth Engine marketing agency

 - Founder bios for credibility with links to their social profiles